Many people with diabetes have times when they sweat too much, too little, or at odd times.

 In anhidrosis, the sweat glands do not receive the signal to sweat, even when sweating would usually occur.

-People with type 1 diabetes tend to sweat more than usual in the upper body and less than usual in the lower body, which can lead to overall anhidrosis, according to research.
+People with type 1 diabetes tend to sweat more than usual in the upper body and less than usual in the lower body, which

 They may also have lower blood volume and less effective blood flow.